Practical Guide

 JORDANELLE RESERVOIR HEBER PARK CITY 7,000 ft US-40 (Quinn's Junction)

 The shortest, easiest commute in the valley.
-US-40 north, past Jordanelle Reservoir, to Quinn's Junction (where you can drop into Park City proper, Deer Valley, or the new Deer Valley East / Mayflower expansion).
+US-40 north, past Jordanelle Reservoir, to Quinn's Junction (where you can drop into Park City proper, Deer Valley, or the new Deer Valley East Village expansion).
 It's a four-lane divided highway the whole way.
+Regulations and licensing requirements can change.
+Buyer to verify.

 This is the drive that makes Heber Valley work for Park City-adjacent buyers.
 You live in Heber or Midway at Heber prices, drive 25 minutes, and ski at Deer Valley or Park City Mountain.
 A lot of people do exactly this.